breslin/breslin.github.io/home.md

 ---
 ## Summary

-Founder of <a href="http://www.uplisting.io" target="blank">Uplisting</a> and General Manager at <a href="https://angel.co/immergent-solutions" target="blank">Immergent Solutions</a>.
+Founder of <a href="http://www.uplisting.io" target="blank">Uplisting</a>.

 Full‐stack, hands‐on lead with expertise in product design, development, acquisition and retention.
 Focused on creating value through a deep understanding of customer challenges and needs.

-Former Managing Director of Keepmebooked (acquired by TripAdvisor) and founder and CEO of Sian’s Plan where we raised over $500k investment, developed a multi-award winning product with over 10k members and built a team of 5 full-time staff.
+Former Managing Director of Keepmebooked (acquired by TripAdvisor) and founder of Sian’s Plan where we raised over $500k investment, developed a multi-award winning product with over 10k members and built a team of 5 full-time staff.
 MSc in Engineering with distinction.

 ---